 4. Fitness website

-If you’re a fitness professional, a fitness website can help you reach customers and grow your business.
+If you’re a fitness professional, a fitness website can help you reach customers, grow your business and make money.
 The best fitness websites often include video tutorials, a blog that is chock-full of expert tips and an online booking system for classes or personal training.
-At the end of the day, an effective business website should help you manage your bookings and schedule, communicate with clients, handle payments and, of course, inspire your clients to be their best selves.
+At the end of the day, effective business websites should help you manage your bookings and schedule, communicate with clients, handle payments and, of course, inspire your clients to be their best selves.

-Run through The Fighters Club, which sets a powerful example for other fitness websites.
+Run through The Fighters Club, which sets a powerful example for other fitness websites and personal trainers.

 5. Counseling website